A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Data

 There are additional cases that require specific attention in our pre-processing.
 There are instances when a shuttle is parked between runs or traveling to and from its depot without turning off the GPS device.
 We manually identify these relevant locations and exclude instances where the shuttle deviates from its designated route from our data set.
-We also handle situations where two stops on opposite sides of the road have overlapping radii by hard-coding all possible stop orders in the pre-processing to ensure precise calculations.
+We also handle situations where two stops on opposite sides of the road have overlapping radii by hard-coding all possible stop orders in the pre-processing.
 This way, we can precisely determine the relevant shuttle stop for each data point, eliminating ambiguity and potential errors.
 Other site-dependent adjustments must be considered, such as the change in GPS sampling frequency in Les Mureaux.
-Here, the GPS sampling rate was reduced mid-pilot, affecting time calculations, which required us to discard the impacted data for consistency.
-For the GNN, the data must be structured as a graph with nodes and edges linking these nodes based on an adjacency matrix.
-In the context of dwell time prediction, each node represents a stop, while for the running time prediction, the nodes correspond to the segments between stops.
-The connectivity of the graph follows the different routes of the shuttle.
-We illustrate the two graphs for Linköping in Figure \ref{fig:Graph_lin}.
+Here, the GPS sampling rate was reduced mid-pilot, affecting time calculations, which requires us to discard the impacted data for consistency.
+These aspects are not unique to our case study but represent challenges commonly encountered in real-world deployments.
+We emphasize the importance of addressing them to ensure the most accurate data preprocessing possible.

 Finally, we enrich our data set with weather data at an hourly resolution and perform sine and cosine encodings of time-of-day and day-of-week features.
-For a correct model evaluation, we hold out a part of the data set depending on the date to avoid data leakage.
-In Linköping, Tampere, Madrid, and Graz, our test set selects one month of data and one week in Les Mureaux.
+For a correct model evaluation, we hold out a part (approximately 10 $\%$) of the data set depending on the date to avoid data leakage and test temporal generalisation.
+In Linköping, Tampere, Madrid, and Graz, our test set selects one month of data and one week in Les Mureaux and Carinthia.

 The data pre-processing step is of utmost importance to make an accurate distinction between dwell time and running time.
-Since our data originates from pilot tests, careful data cleaning is essential to obtain a data set that reflects regular operation as accurately as possible.
+Since our data originates from real-world pilot tests, we found careful data cleaning to be essential to obtain a data set that reflects regular operation as accurately as possible.